 Staff members for The Daily Record have won 49 journalism awards and 10 advertising awards in state and national competitions this year.
 The newspaper’s “Too Big To Fail?” series on the $1.8 billion East Baltimore Development Inc. project took top ...

-Tagged with: awards Baltimore Business danny jacobs EBDI jon sham journalism Law maryland maximilian franz melody simmons paper reporters rich dennison staff steve lash The Daily Record tom linthicum winnersRead More »
+Tagged with: awards Baltimore Business danny jacobs EBDI jon sham journalism law maryland maximilian franz MDDC Press Association melody simmons paper reporters rich dennison staff steve lash The Daily Record tom linthicum winnersRead More »

 Like the mills of the gods, the wheels of justice at Maryland’s highest court grind “exceeding slow.”
 In many instances, too slow for justice.
 Legal Affairs Writer Steve Lash of this paper reported last week that the average period of ...Read More »